 Donate to and/or Join a Kratom Advocacy Association

 Following all of the news on kratom legality and campaigning against an FDA kratom ban takes time, effort, and money.
-If you don’t have a lot of time to write letters and attend marches, consider supporting those who work to keep kratom legal by making a regular or one-time donation to an advocacy association such as the American Kratom Association or the Botanical Educational Alliance.
+If you don’t have a lot of time to write letters and attend marches, consider supporting those who work to keep kratom legal by making a regular or one-time donation to the American Kratom Association.
 You could also join one of these associations and participate in their advocacy activities.

 Use Kratom Responsibly